Last Updated on

 Filet Mignon with Balsamic Pan Sauce

 Filet Mignon with Balsamic Pan Sauce makes for an easy yet elegant meal!
+The gourmet recipe takes just over 20 minutes to make.

 - Prep Time: 5 mins